WSU-cshimizu/ceg4110-group-project-not-my-fortepiano/deliverables/sdp.md

 - Communication mechanism(s) for outside of meetings: Discord

-We anticipate communicating via discord outside of meetings.
-We have commited to responding within `1hr` timeframe.
+We anticipate communicating via Discord outside of meetings.
+We have committed to responding within `1hr` timeframe.

 ## Timeline